UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

 *The result below shows that the execution order is different than what you might have expected:*

-The callback function - the inner function of *d3.csv()* - is called only after the dataset is loaded completely to browser memory.
+The callback function, the inner function of `d3.csv()`, is called only after the dataset has been fully loaded into browser memory.
 In the meantime other scripts are executed.

 ![D3 - Data Loading 1](d3_async_data_loading.png?raw=true "Data Loading 1")

 You might have noticed that each value of the CSV file is stored as a string, including numerical values.
-We need to convert all numerical values to *numbers* or otherwise you will see unexpected behavior when making calculations.
+We need to convert all numerical values to *numbers*, or otherwise you will see unexpected behavior when making calculations.

 We recommend iterating over all rows and using a statement similar to the following code snippet.
-Putting a "+" in front of a variable converts that variable to a number (you can also use ```parseInt()``` or ```parseFloat()```
+Putting a "+" in front of a variable converts that variable to a number (you can also use `parseInt()` or `parseFloat()`)

 ```javascript
 d.age = +d.age;